yankh764/mdoc/README.md

 # Mdoc - A command-line tool for managing your documents
-This program is dedicated to all the command-line lovers that also has lots of documents or
-files to handle and read.
 Mdoc is an improved version of my [Bash Script](https://github.com/yankh764/rdoc) written in C.
+Just as it's description says, it's A command-line tool for managing your documents and easing your life.
 I started devoloping it just out of boredom and of course because I love writing code.

+This program is dedicated to all the command-line lovers that also has lots of documents or
+files to read and handle.

 ## Main Features